 Some Background: Communities designated as food deserts have limited access to healthy and nutritious food options, which further leads to a higher prevalence of heart disease, diabetes, obesity, and cognitive deficits.
 Moreover, food deserts are generally populated by lower income African Americans and Latinos.
-Although many factors contribute to the persistence of food deserts in the U.S., recent research has pointed to supermarket redlining practices as a important contributor.
+Although many factors contribute to the persistence of food deserts in the U.S., recent research has pointed to supermarket redlining practices as an important contributor.
 That is, decision makers involved in site location decisions avoid communities of color, especially those designated as food deserts, due to perceptions of high crime rates, insufficient income, lower population density, and other factors.
 Unfortunately, site selection decisions are often not supported by actual evidence of these perceptions, while myths and stereotypes are used to justify a decision to establish a supermarket in more desirable communities.
 In a recent study of a community in Dallas, Texas with several food deserts (2), our research team discovered the following:

 - Crime rates were not substantially higher in communities with food deserts compared to non-food deserts.